DATAGEEKN/Customer-Segmentation-in-Python-and-AI/README.md

 Traditional machine learning excels at the first step but often leaves data scientists struggling with the other two.
 This project shows how to solve all three.

-Project Workflow
-This project is broken down into three main Python scripts that execute in sequence:

-simulate_data.py: Generates a realistic, synthetic dataset of customer information, including demographics, spending habits, and engagement metrics.

-perform_segmentation.py: Takes the customer data and uses the K-Means clustering algorithm to identify distinct customer segments.
-It saves the segmented data and a visualization of the clusters.

-customer_segmentation_agent.py: This is where the magic happens.
-This script loads the segmented data, sends it to an AI model (like one from OpenAI or Google), and tasks the AI with:

-Analyzing the characteristics of each segment.

-Assigning a descriptive, human-readable name to each segment (e.g., "High-Value Tech Enthusiasts").

-Recommending specific, actionable marketing strategies for each segment.